karajensen/tree-generator/readme.txt

 =====================================================================================

 RELEASE REQUIREMENTS: Windows, Autodesk Maya 2011, 2012 or 2014
-BUILD REQUIREMENTS: Windows, Visual Studio 2013, Autodesk Maya 2011, 2012 or 2014
+BUILD REQUIREMENTS: Windows, Visual Studio 2013, Autodesk Maya 2014

 TIPS ON USING:
 • Increasing the iterations will 'grow' the tree but also increase the poly count